scaronni/Leaf-Installer/README.md

   - Skips Amiibos that already exist on disk, so it's safe to re-run after the database is refreshed
   - Inspired by [Slluxx/AmiiboGenerator](https://github.com/Slluxx/AmiiboGenerator)
 - All update endpotins are configurable under `Settings`.
+- Show storage information while installing.
+  - Storage space is updated after every NSP install for network and SD installs.
+  - Storage space is updated at the end of the NSP install batch for USB installs (NS-USBLoader protocol limitation).

 ## Building with Podman
 The GitHub Actions workflow builds Awoo Installer inside the official devkitPro container image (`devkitpro/devkita64:latest`).
 You can reproduce the exact same build locally with Podman — no need to install devkitPro, devkitA64, or any Switch toolchain on your host.